 Looking for some great snorkeling?
 I’ve taken the bus out of Waikiki to go snorkeling at the famous Hanauma Bay.
-Queen’s Beach, part of Waikiki Beach, has good snorkeling also as we share in our Top 5 Oahu Snorkel Spots video.
+Queen’s Beach, part of Waikiki Beach, has good snorkeling also as we share in our Top 5 Oahu Snorkel Spots.

 Oahu’s Alternative Modes of Transport

 Oahu has the best public transport system on any Hawaiian Island.
 With a population of over one million residents, the island is well connected for residents and tourists alike to travel with relative ease.